beyondessential/tupaia/packages/server-boilerplate/README.md

 eg. `app.use(attachSessionModel(sessionModel));`

 #### addRoutesToApp
-- When adding the routes to the app, you will need to wrap the routes with the the `handleRoute` util for the routes to work properly. eg. `app.get('/v1/test', handleWith(TestRoute));`
+- When adding the routes to the app, you will need to wrap the routes with the `handleWith` util for the routes to work properly. eg. `app.get('/v1/test', handleWith(TestRoute));`

-- You also need to add the error hanlder as the fallback route. eg. `app.use(handleError);`
+- You also need to add the error handler as the fallback route. eg. `app.use(handleError);`

 ## Routes
-- Includes Route which is base class with useful functionality for handling responses.
-Route is an abstract class which must be extended to custom routes.
+- Includes `Route` which is base class with useful functionality for handling responses. `Route` is an abstract class which must be extended to custom routes.
 - Includes some commonly used routes for handling logging in and logging out etc.

 ## Environment variables